invidian/secure-and-reproducible-arch-linux/README.md

 If your Secure Boot with TPM setup breaks for some reason, you will be able to use unique Disk Encryption Recovery Key for each of your device, which will be stored on Offline Backup Volume or encrypted in Recovery Volume, to access your data and possibly fix your installation.

 It is recommended, that your Disk Encryption Recovery Key is at least 55 characters long, consisting of lower and upper case letters and numbers, which should give you at least 256 bits of entropy using [zxcvbn](https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation) algorithm.
-This should be sufficient to provide good protection (more described in [AES-256 Security](#aes-256-security) section) and be short enough it can be typed by hand.
+This should be sufficient to provide good protection (more described in [AES-256 Security](#aes-256-security) section) and be short enough it can be typed by hand if needed.

 To generate Disk Encryption Recovery Key, run the command below: